The Best Blender

 While blenders can be used to make anything from hollandaise to pumpkin miso soup, for most people, blenders are smoothie machines.
 A great blender will have adjustable speed settings, ranging from low speeds for even chopping to high speeds that can power through dense foods.
 But the best blender will able to handle any ingredient we throw in it — we shouldn’t have to think twice about tossing some kale leaves or an almond protein boost into our morning smoothie.

-Our top pick is the Cuisinart CBT-2000 Hurricane Pro Blender.
+Our top pick is the Cuisinart CBT-2000 Hurricane Pro Blender ($399, though we found it for about $100 less).
 It chops and crushes notoriously difficult ingredients like kale, ice, and oats into a finely-textured smoothie.
 We loved that the Cuisinart has both pre-programmed buttons and a dial on its light-up display.
 For beginners, the buttons are an easy introduction to varying power settings for the best results — be it a smoothie or a soup.
 For blending pros, the dial makes it easy to adjust power on the fly, ramping up for a chunk of frozen kiwi, or ramping down to get that silky texture.

 The NutriBullet 12-Piece High-Speed Blender is our pick for best personal blender.
 It blends quickly and efficiently, giving us some of the best smoothies despite being one-third the size of most of the other blenders.
 Its simple on-off switch makes it less customizable, but we loved being able to blend our smoothie and carry the jar with us on our commute.
-At $80, it is an excellent option for the budget-conscious, too.
+At $70, it's also an excellent small-capacity option for the budget-conscious.

 How We Found the Best Blender